➤ by Oma Gerhild Fulson

-Best of all, this Quark Stollen (but I use Greek yogurt instead of Quark) is ready to serve immediately and doesn't need to age like the yeasted Stollen.
+Best of all, this Quarkstollen (although I use Greek yogurt instead of Quark) is ready to serve immediately and doesn't need to age like the yeasted Stollen.

-As well, the Stollen made with yeast, such as the Dresdener Stollen (considered the traditional German Christmas Stollen) needs to rise twice during the making process.
+As well, the Stollen made with yeast, such as the Dresdner Stollen (considered the traditional German Christmas bread) does take a bit of time to make as it needs to rise twice during the making process.

-And to make it extra special, I add a roll of Marzipan right down the middle, so that everyone gets a bit.
-Lecker Lecker!!!!
+To make my German stollen bread extra special, I add a roll of Marzipan right down the middle, so that everyone gets a bit.
+Lecker, lecker!!!!

 If you don't like marzipan, just omit it.
 And, if you don't like raisins, just omit them.
 If you like more nuts, add them.
 Make Oma's Christmas Stollen (Weihnachtsstollen) just the way you like it!
 Delicious German food!

-My Mutti made a very similar stollen, but used cottage cheese that she would cream by pressing through a metal sieve.
+My Mutti made a very similar German stollen recipe, but used cottage cheese that she would cream by pressing through a metal sieve.
 She had no access to quark in the northern Canadian city that we emigrated to.

-However, if you're wanting to make this with quark, just use the same measurements as I do using the Greek yogurt.
+However, if you want to make this with quark, just use the same measurements as I do using the Greek yogurt.

-Or, you can easily make your own make your own quark using buttermilk.
+Or, you can easily make your own quark using buttermilk.

 For me, it's just much simpler to use the Greek yogurt.
 It's so readily available.
 I use the full-fat type.
-After all, this IS Christmas!
+After all, this IS Christmas time!
 It's not the time for a diet.

-There are the traditional 'fillings' for a Stollen recipe.
-The most traditional of all, the Dresdener Christstollen, has candied lemon peel, dried fruits and nuts.
+There are the traditional fillings for a Stollen recipe.
+The most traditional of all, the Dresdner Christstollen, has candied citrus peel, dried fruit, and nuts.
 It usually has a roll of marzipan down the middle.

 You can choose to make your quarkstollen the same way.
 For me, I prefer to use golden raisins, dried cranberries, and almond slivers.
-For flavoring, I use vanilla.
+For flavoring, I use vanilla extract.
 Marzipan?
 Absolutely!

-Don't like the candied lemon peel or fruit?
+Don't like the candied lemon peel or orange peel or candied fruits?
 Then omit them.
 I did.
 I prefer using just raisins and dried cranberries.
 You choose what you'd like, keeping the total quantities about the same.

-Another great addition is lemon zest.
-You can easily add around 1 tbsp to this mixture.
+Another great addition is citrus zest (either lemon zest or orange zest).
+You can easily add around 1 tbsp to your nut and fruit mixture.
 Or, perhaps use almond extract instead of vanilla.
 Your choice.

 When it's time for Christmas, baking is at the forefront of preparations.
 Get Oma's collection of her favorites in Christmas Baking eCookbook.